-Analyze Dysphagia Research
+Analyze Dysphagia Research with the PEDro Scale

 We are all consumers of research.
 We also need to be good judges of the research design when considering a treatment plan for a patient.
 The PEDro Scale (Physiotherapy Evidence Database Scale) facilitates this analysis of research.
 It is an 11-point scale, and is best used for analyzing Randomized Control Trials (RCT) and Controlled Clinical Trials (CCT).